 Prepare the nước chấm (dipping sauce).
 In a small bowl or jar, mix ¼ cup sugar with the hot water until the sugar starts to dissolve.
 Stir in ¼ cup fish sauce, lime juice and Sambal chili paste.
 Set aside.

-Remove the shrimp from the refrigerator 5 minutes before cooling to take the chill off.
+Remove the shrimp from the refrigerator 5 minutes before cooking to take the chill off.
 Heat your grill pan/cast iron to medium-high and lightly cover with cooking spray (or prepare outdoor grill).
 Grill the shrimp for approximately 1-2 minutes on each side until it’s opaque and turns pink.
 Remove to a large plate.

 Divide the lettuce and noodles between four bowls.
 Add the pickled carrots, cucumbers, mint leaves, and cilantro.
 Top the bowls with the grilled shrimp and generously brush them with the hành mơ.
 Sprinkle the bowls with the crushed peanuts and serve with nước chấm and fresh chilies.